Updated November 3, 2020

 - Have a principal place of business within a region that does not exceed the boundaries of the same state (e.g., a city or county) or the same metropolitan area (even if the metropolitan area includes more than one state).

 The final rule includes the criteria for forming a “bona fide group or association of employers,” including the requirement to have a “formal organizational structure with a governing body that has by-laws or other similar indications of formality.”
 In other words, there will need to be formal documents establishing the group for the purpose of purchasing insurance.
+Furthermore, although providing health coverage can be the primary purpose of the group, the group must have at least one substantial business purpose other than the provision of health coverage to constitute a bona fide group or association of employers.

 - September 1, 2018 – all associations (new or existing) may establish a fully-insured AHP under the new rule;